ksmirnov/ksmirnov.github.io/_posts/2017-09-20-pyspark-hadoop-docker.md

 applications for different tasks.
 One of these parts is responsible for images vectorization and preparing data for Cassandra with a help of Tensorflow and PySpark.
-I can’t say I took a significant part in this application’s development, but I had a necessity to run it, optimize cluster’s parameters, check output data and etc. That was the moment when I came to the idea of setting my local Hadoop cluster.
+I can’t say I took a significant part in this application’s development, but I had a necessity to run it, optimize cluster’s parameters, check output data and etc. That was the moment when I came up with the idea of setting my local Hadoop cluster on Docker.
 Mostly for convenience.
 And that was the moment when I actually stuck.
 It didn’t turn out to be as easy as it looked at first glance and I became almost obsessed with the idea of getting everything done in a convenient way.
 Now, when I managed to set it up, I’d like to share my experience in case if anyone has a similar task.

 First of all, I needed a script or a manager to install a particular stack on a cluster.
 In my case these elements were:
 * Apache Hadoop HDFS with YARN resource manager